Mui Ne, South Vietnam

 Some stretches of beach are less than pristine and the breeze can be in-your-face.

-Mui Ne places
+Mui Ne attractions

 . . . plenty of smart, uncrowded, low-rise, reasonably-priced beach resort hotels such as this, the Mui Ne Sailing Club.